Hip Replacement Recovery

 • Swelling or redness around the incision worsens.

 Absent an infection, lingering pain could be a sign of an underlying bone fracture, a dislocation or a blood clot.
+Imaging studies may be required to confirm the diagnosis.
 Another complication that could arise is a discrepancy in the length of your legs.

 Some complications happen during surgery or immediately after, such as myocardial infarction, thromboembolism, cement-related hypotension and a reaction to the implant’s metal materials.
 Heart issues are common simply because of the older age group of most people who need hip replacement.